 WP4 is to deliver feedback and material for WP5 (best practices), WP6 (dissemination) and WP7 (quality assessment).

-Based on an analysis of the feedback, best practices can be defined, conditions for success and failure and so on.
+Based on an analysis of the feedback, best practices and conditions for success and failure can be defined.

 WP5 is to provide input for:

-Lessons learned from psychological ownership and business aspects will be applied for exploitation of project results, especially for project after life.
+Lessons learned from psychological ownership and business aspects will be applied for exploitation of project results, especially for the project's afterlife.

-The ultimate goal of project technical and financial management is to ensure a sound, efficient and transparent coordination and management of the project, while ensuring high-quality and timely results, productive collaboration within the consortium as well as with EC, effective use of resources and a clear reporting of the project outcomes.
+The ultimate goal of project technical and financial management is to ensure a sound, efficient and transparent coordination and management of the project, while ensuring high-quality and timely results, productive collaboration within the consortium as well as with the European Commission (EC), effective use of resources and a clear reporting of the project outcomes.
 Managing risks and contingencies is also needed.

 The e-platform will serve as communication platform for sharing documents, reports etc.

 All people with managerial tasks try to solve problems or disputes at their own level.
-If not successful, PC intervenes.
-Depending on the matter, PC asks advice from IC, WP leader etc. and eventually proposes solution to SB or GB, who can take formal decisions if needed.
+If not successful, the project coordinator (PC) intervenes.
+Depending on the matter, the PC asks advice from the IC, WP leader etc. and eventually proposes solution to SB or GB, who can take formal decisions if needed.